Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/adding-issue-template.md

 ### Step 1 :

 You should have a repository.
-If you don't, go on <u><a href = "https://oswp.study/#/pages/How-to/guide/repo-private-public">this</a></u> page to know how to create a repository.

 ### Step 2 :